syntax53/MMUD-Explorer/README.md

 v1.8 (04/??/2016) - By Syntax
 ------------------------------------------
 General:
--UP: added recent database list for fast switching
+-NEW: added recent database list for fast switching
 -UP: added the option to only copy the name of something when right-clicking and copying
 -UP: load character form will now be displayed when loading from recent list as well
 -UP: made using the second wrist slot default (for new installs)
 -UP: increased the minimum width and heigh of the main window
 -UP: re-organized global filter to allow you to filter by level and alignment without having a class selected
+-UP: shops will now show the appropriate coin type value next to the copper value when buying, selling, training
+-UP: checking "simple" on the textblock results window will no longer hide "minlevel #"
+-UP: character MR value on character tab with corresponding resistance values
+-FIX: second alignment checkbox not saving on character tab

 Spells:
 -NEW: new field (from NMR v1.8+ exports) for displaying if spell is resistible by no one, anyone, and anti-magic